Z0rlord/krtr-mesh/README.md

 ## 📜 License

-MIT or TBD
+MIT

 ---

 ## 🕳️ We build from the edge.

-> "Jack Dorsey and I have the same birthday.
-He’s building his version now.
-This is mine."
+> "Decentralized by design.
+Privacy by default.
+Built for the people."